-Why Ticket to Work?
+Why Choose Work?

-- Earning a living through employment is not something everyone can do, but it may be right for you.
-Once people understand the many free services and supports available to them, they often find that the rewards far outweigh the risks. - If you take the time to learn about the employment services and supports available through the Ticket program, you may be surprised!
-We're here to help you on your journey to financial independence.
+Earning a living through employment is not something everyone can do, but it may be right for you.
+Once people understand the many free services and supports available to them, they often find that the rewards far outweigh the risks.